4GeeksAcademy/object-oriented-javascript-tutorial-exercises/README.md

 > Once you have VSCode open, if exercises don't run automatically you can try typing on your terminal: `$ learnpack start`

 ## Local Installation

+Clone the repository in your local environment and follow the steps below

 1) Make sure you have [learnpack](https://github.com/learnpack/learnpack-cli) installed and `node.js` version 14+.
 This is the command to install learnpack.